New for 2021

 Six Picks of the Week will become Six Picks for the Month – the best of what I am seeing right now.
 I will send less frequent emails to subscribers, but promise to keep in touch on a regular basis.

 This site has always been a labor of love, not a source of profit.
 It does cost money to keep online, and at least 12 hours of my week to curate it.
 I hope you appreciate my efforts, and are inspired to use your time intentionally.

-For many years, The Family Savvy has curated culture for families in LA.
-We have provided weekly updates about movies, art, and books and offered timely articles that offer chances for families to engage with LA and its many assets.
+For many years, The Family Savvy curated culture for families in LA.
+We provided weekly updates about movies, art, and books and offered timely articles that offer chances for families to engage with LA and its many assets.
 Our goal has been to point out options for everyone in the family, from elementary, middle school, and high school aged kids to adults and grandparents.
 The mission has always been to help find what’s worthy of your family’s time.

 I began paying attention to LA’s many offerings when my children were in elementary school and we enjoyed a blissful few years when birthday parties slowed down and before sports schedules and homework ramped up.
 I had not grown up here, so there was much to explore.
 A friend and I created Kids Off the Couch – take a look here to read about the many adventures we took around town.
 We had a neat formula — pairing a film or book with an outing (for instance, we’d watch Seabiscuit and head to Santa Anita).
 Looking back at these adventures makes me yearn for that idyllic time – it also occurs to me that these mash-ups were ahead of their time!
 Although some of the details are outdated, the site is full of fun ideas for adventures, and for films to watch together.
 And the illustrations by Laura Cornell are a treat.